JE-Design/Thompson-Boiler-Works/README.md

 - [Contributors](#contributors)
 - [License](#license)

 ## About the Repo

-This repo shows the development state of the website built at [ThompsonBoilerWorks.ca](https://ThompsonBoilerWorks.ca).
+This repo shows the development state of the website built at [ThompsonBoilerWorks.com](https://ThompsonBoilerWorks.com).

 Despite being available on github, this repository is intended as a read-only resource and has been licensed as such.
 Permissions are not given to use or modify this software.

 ## Getting Started

-*This section is intended for usage of future developers or upon permissional changes.*
+_This section is intended for usage of future developers or upon permissional changes._

 After cloning the repo to your local machine enter the root directory and run `make install-deps`.